-I hope you’ve enjoyed time with family and friends over Christmas and want to take a moment to wish you and yours health and happiness in 2018.
+I hope you’ve enjoyed time with family and friends over Christmas and want to take a moment to wish you and yours health and happiness in the coming year.
 There has always been something about this time of year that makes me eager to return to structure and routine after holiday festivities.
 Our youngest daughter, her boyfriend, and her dog left for California this morning, the last of our house guests.
 On Christmas, there were twelve people and five dogs in and out over the course of the day.
 Now, Ed is at work, and our pups, Ellie and Rigby are snoozing beside me as I write this.
-Since, we’re just finishing up leftovers, I thought I’d talk about one of my favorite subjects, Polish cookbooks.
+Since we’re just finishing up leftovers, I thought I’d talk about one of my favorite subjects, Polish cookbooks.

-There are eight Polish cookbooks in our kitchen, nine if you count an e-book on sausage making.
+There are eleven Polish cookbooks in our kitchen, twelve if you count an e-book on sausage making.
 Two are in Polish; the rest are in English.
 Fortunately, most of my Polish vocabulary, other than the basic niceties, is centered around food.
 If there are ingredients I don’t know, google translate can usually fill in the gaps.
 There are a few tricky things I can clue you in on:

 - If something translates as protein, they mean egg white

 - English Spice, we know it as Allspice (usually used whole, not ground)

 One of my prize cookbooks isn’t pictured.
 Treasured Polish Recipes for Americans is out on loan to a colleague.
 If you’re reading this Stella, I wonder if you’re holding it for ransom until I return your tablecloth?

 I’m happy to say that my own cookbook has joined my stack ever-growing stack of Polish cookbooks!